 Here’s how you can get involved:

-- Display the NAIDOC Week poster in your workplace, organisation or school
+- Display the NAIDOC Week poster in your workplace, organisation, school, website or social media

-- Plan an event to celebrate NAIDOC Week
+- Plan an event (in person or online) to celebrate NAIDOC Week

-> Learn about the history of NAIDOC Week
+- Learn more about the history of NAIDOC Week

-> Learn more about this year’s theme – Voice.
-Treaty.
-Truth.
+- Learn more about this year’s theme – Always Was, Always Will Be.

 NAIDOC Week in the classroom

 Schools play an important role in celebrating NAIDOC Week.
 NAIDOC Week is a great opportunity to incorporate Aboriginal and Torres Strait Islander content into your teaching.

 We have curriculum resources to help teachers embed Indigenous perspectives in the classroom.
 You can access our free curriculum resources here.